aitkazbi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 -10. a script that displays the result of BREATH to the power LOVE BREATH and LOVE are environment variables
-The script should display the result, followed by a new line
+The script should display the result, followed by a new line -11.a script that converts a number from base 2 to base 10.